 Lines are frequently long at Disney, for anything worthwhile at least, especially during summer vacation and Christmas.
-As it’s not very much fun to wait an hour and a half in the scorching heat for the Thunder Mountain ride, it was better to ride the Tomorrowland Transit Authority monorail, that circles around Tomorrowland, where there was usually no wait.
-This combined with the moving, aerial advantage over Tomorrowland’s attractions provided a great launching pad to hurl condiments at people’s heads, just before the monorail ducked inside an enclosure.
-Or we would fling and then immediately duck in the car.
+As it’s not very much fun to wait 1 and 1/2 hours in the scorching heat for the Thunder Mountain ride, it was better to ride the Tomorrowland Transit Authority monorail, that circles around Tomorrowland, where there was usually no wait.
+This combined with the moving, aerial advantage over Tomorrowland’s attractions provided a great launching pad to hurl condiments, just before the monorail ducked inside an enclosure.
+We would fling them up for grabs and then immediately duck in the car.
 We knew where the 4 cameras were so we avoided that.

-While that job was no fun, it was pretty decent for a 16 year old as it allowed me free access to hang out in the park.
+While the job was no fun, it was pretty decent for a 16 year old as it allowed me free access to hang out in the park.
 When I wasn’t working and I could bring up to 3 friends, 12 times per year.
 And yes, at that point I had certainly retired from my condiment hurling days.
 But it was incredible to me that I was only paid $5.95 per hour, about the cost of a hamburger and fries back then (way more expensive now!).
 I arranged a couple hundred orders over the course of an hour.

 We always had leftover food at the end of each night.
 But rather than let us hungry teenagers eat, the managers usually made us throw it away.
 We needed to clean up and they did not want us eating on the clock.
 And the punishment for eating when you weren’t supposed to was immediate termination.
 So it was a treat when the managers let us eat.
 But there was a small unused stage with curtains in the dining room.
 That was a popular hiding place for some of us kids to quickly stuff our hungry faces.
 One kid got caught and was terminated, luckily I never was.
 Disney stunk in that regard.